loentar/ngrest-db/README.md

 # ngrest-db
-Simple ORM intended to use with ngrest
+Simple ORM to use with ngrest